kail-cali/Filec/README.md

 `File Transfer Server based on spark architecture`

 ## Feature
-- have Non-blocking Listen server
+- have blocking-epoll Listen server
 - virtualized network and process
-- Job Sheduleing at server cluster
+- Job Sheduleing at server cluster with FIFO
 - have  Multi-Plexing feature for processing multi-session
-- worked on (thread-pool & ascio) main-cluster and  child worker thread
+- worked on (thread-pool & ) main-cluster and  child worker thread

 ## api